empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 \end{array}
 \end{equation}
 ```
-This way $\theta = 0^\circ$ can be used as start value, which would otherwise cause a degeneracy in $\varphi$.
+This way $`\theta = 0^\circ`$ can be used as start value, which would otherwise cause a degeneracy in $`\varphi`$.
 The surface geometry can be optimised using data sets recorded at different angles of incidence.
 Normally, the angles will have to be optimised together with the structural parameters.
 Each pair of incidence angles increases the number of search parameters by two.

 ### Search Algorithms